homoluctus/ecranner/README.md

 Your IAM user's AWS secret access key.

 ## `aws.<id>.images`
-Specify docker images that you want to pull.
+Specify docker images that you want to pull.<br>
+Pull docker image with `latest` tag if not specify tag.

 ## `trivy`
 Set configuration for Trivy command.